 BTV has had its roots in Tyrol and Vorarlberg since 1904.
-On its 100-year anniversary it opened its first branch office outside Austria, in Staad am Bodensee in Switzerland.
-Today BTV has branches in Austria, Germany and Switzerland.
+On its centenary, it opened its first branch office outside Austria, in Staad am Bodensee in Switzerland.
+Today, BTV has branches in Austria, Germany and Switzerland.

-In April 1904, the imperially and royally appointed Allgemeine Verkehrsbank in Vienna received approval to set up a stock corporation from the Austrian interior ministry, the Bank für Tirol und Vorarlberg was born.
-After receiving approval, it bought the two banking houses "Payr & Sonvico" in Innsbruck and "Ludwig Brettauer sel.
+In April 1904, the imperially and royally appointed Allgemeine Verkehrsbank in Vienna received approval from the Austrian interior ministry to set up a stock corporation, and so the Bank für Tirol und Vorarlberg was born.
+After receiving approval, the next step was to buy the two banking houses "Payr & Sonvico" in Innsbruck and "Ludwig Brettauer sel.
 Erben" in Bregenz.
-On 16 August 1904, the BTV opened its head office in Innsbruck, and on 1 September 1904 it opened a branch in Bregenz.
-The former heads of the companies Hans Sonvico and Ferdinand Brettauer then took on control of this new company as its directors.
+On 16 August 1904, BTV opened its head office in Innsbruck, and, on 1 September 1904, it opened a branch in Bregenz.
+The former heads of the companies, Hans Sonvico and Ferdinand Brettauer, then took up the reins of this new company as its directors.
 The bank was entered into the commercial register on 18 August 1904.

 Trust in our own strengths

-In the years that followed, BTV rapidly grew into a medium-sized regional bank: branches in South Tyrol, North Tyrol and Vorarlberg followed, until the secession of South Tyrol at the end of the First World War and consequently the loss of the three branches located there.
-The economic crises and the age of hyper-inflation, along with a change in currency (Krone to Schilling) at the beginning and in the middle of the 1920s were unable to harm BTV; the bank also survived the Second World War, which nonetheless brought considerable destruction to Bregenz and Innsbruck.
+In the years that followed, BTV grew rapidly into a medium-sized regional bank: branches in South Tyrol, North Tyrol and Vorarlberg followed, until the secession of South Tyrol at the end of the First World War and the consequent loss of the three branches located there.
+BTV emerged unharmed from the economic crises and the age of hyperinflation along with a change in currency (Krone to Schilling) at the beginning and in the middle of the 1920s; the bank also survived the Second World War, despite the considerable destruction suffered by Bregenz and Innsbruck.

-In 1989 BTV opened its own site in Vienna; the first overseas branch followed in 2004 - its centenary year - in Staad am Bodensee in Switzerland.
-In 2006 the bank successfully entered the market in Bavaria and Baden-Wuerttemberg: BTV opened branches in Augsburg, Memmingen and Ravensburg/Weingarten as well as - in 2008 - sites in Stuttgart and Munich.
+In 1989, BTV opened the doors to its own premises in Vienna; the first overseas branch followed in 2004 - its centenary year - in Staad am Bodensee in Switzerland.
+In 2006, the bank successfully entered the market in Bavaria and Baden-Wuerttemberg: BTV opened branches in Augsburg, Memmingen and Ravensburg/Weingarten as well as - in 2008 - premises in Stuttgart and Munich.
 BTV has steadily expanded its branch network over the past decades and enhanced its cross-border network.
-Nevertheless, BTV's roots remain in Tyrol and Vorarlberg.
-Yet the heart of the BTV VIER LÄNDER BANK also beats passionately in Vienna, Bavaria, Baden-Wuerttemberg, Switzerland and Northern Italy.
+Nevertheless, BTV's roots remain in Tyrol and Vorarlberg, although the heart of the BTV VIER LÄNDER BANK also beats passionately in Vienna, Bavaria, Baden-Wuerttemberg, Switzerland and Northern Italy.

-- 1904: The traders Hans Sonvico and Ferdinand Brettauer founded BTV on 8 April 1904.
+- 1904: Traders Hans Sonvico and Ferdinand Brettauer founded BTV on 8 April 1904.

-- 1986: BTV decided to go down the path of being listed on the stock exchange, and opened up its ownership structure.
+- 1986: BTV decided it was the right time to be listed on the stock exchange and opened up its ownership structure.

 - 2004: In order to provide the best possible support for growing cross-border economic relations, BTV decided to set up branches just over the border, in neighbouring countries.

-- 2011: With its new brand name BTV VIER LÄNDER BANK, the bank is highlighting its successful, long-term commitment in all four countries.
+- 2011: With its new brand name BTV VIER LÄNDER BANK, the bank highlights its successful, long-term commitment in all four countries.